sumanthrshivu/Asp.Net/StateManagement.md

  # Client-Side StateManagement
  ### Viewstate :
- * It is the method that the ASP.NET page framework uses to preserve page and control values between round trips(requests).
+ * It is the method that the ASP.NET page framework uses to preserve page and control values between requests.
  * ViewState data is serialized into base64-encoded strings, and is stored in Hidden input fields.<br />

  **Example : WebForm1.aspx**